-If you are seeking Temporary Accommodations, please contact the ASC at 315.684.6349 or if attending the Norwich campus, contact Pat Davis at 607-334-5144 ext.
+If you are seeking Temporary Accommodations, please contact the ASC at 315.684.6349 or if attending the Norwich campus, call 607-334-5144 ext.
 5055.
 You will need to complete a Temporary Accommodations Request Form for the temporary services plus medical documentation.
 Or, if an NCAA student athlete, have the Athletic Department Training Room forward the ASC their in-house form.

 What if I am undocumented with a disability but feel I need services?

 There are many reasons why students arrive to college and have not been officially documented.
 You want to give yourself the best chance to be successful, so we commend you for advocating for yourself and asking for questions.
 Based on your prior experiences, you might have noticed that you are struggling when testing; cannot focus; have difficulty reading exam questions; have performed poorly in math and/or writing throughout high school, etc. We are here to help!